SBU-Josh/cocoa2/README.md

     $ source setup_cocoa_installation_packages

 This script decompress the data files and install all packages that may have been left out in the Conda/Docker/Manual installation.

-(**expert**) File decompression should only take a few minutes, while package installation time may range from a few minutes (if installation via *Conda* or *Docker* was selected) to more than one hour (if installation *via Cocoa's internal scripts and cache* was selected).
+File decompression should only take a few minutes, while package installation time ranges from a few minutes (installation via *Conda*) to more than one hour (installation *via Cocoa's internal scripts and cache*).

 Finally, type